-10 best parenting books for the parent focused on positive parenting, facilitating connection, positive parent-child relationships, understanding the developing child’s brain, gentle parenting, science backed parenting books & help with positive discipline.
-These top parenting books written by parenting specialists who are the leaders in positive parenting and science based parenting.
+10 best parenting books for the parent focused on positive parenting, facilitating connection, positive parent-child relationships, understanding the developing child’s brain, gentle parenting, science backed parenting books & help with positive discipline of tiny humans.
+These top parenting books written by parenting specialists and psychologists with extensive research into a child’s development.

 I’m a researcher by nature and when something is off in our house, I have my small stack of parenting books I turn to for advice.